Request Information

 Each student must complete a first-year paper proposal and a second- year research paper (ACG 6916).
 The first-year paper proposal is developed with the assistance of the Accounting Faculty during the first- year research assistantship.
 The first-year proposal is presented in the ARC at the end of the spring semester.
 The Accounting Ph.D.
 Program Committee will evaluate the proposal and presentation to determine whether the student is making substantial progress towards the degree.
 Unsatisfactory progress towards the degree results in dismissal from the program.

 The second-year research paper is based on independent research by the student during the second year of the program under the supervision of a faculty member.
 It is the student’s responsibility to seek out at least one faculty mentor who will approve a written proposal by the spring term of the student’s second program year.
 Failure to obtain approval prior to the scheduled timing of the accounting preliminary examination may result in dismissal from the program.
-The second-year paper is presented in the ARC during the fall semester of the third year.
+The second-year paper is presented in the ARC no later than the fall semester of the third year.
 Failure to present the paper during the fall semester of the third year may result in dismissal from the program.
 The Accounting Ph.D.
 Program Committee will evaluate the paper and presentation to determine whether the student is making substantial progress towards the degree.
 Unsatisfactory progress towards the degree results in dismissal from the program.

 With the exception of ACG 6916, students must earn a grade of "B" or better in each course to satisfy the primary area requirement.
 Students must earn a grade of "S" in ACG 6916.
 Note that this requirement means that only ACG 6916 is taken on an S/U basis to satisfy the primary area requirement.